domainaware/parsedmarc/_sources/index.rst.txt

 .. note::

-    Messages failing DMARC should not be considered malicious just because they failed to pass DMARC; especially if you have just started collecting data.
-    It may be a service that needs SPF and DKIM configured correctly.
+    Messages should not be considered malicious just because they failed to pass DMARC; especially if you have just started collecting data.
+It may be a legitimate service that needs SPF and DKIM configured correctly.

 Start by filtering the results to only show failed DKIM alignment.
 While DMARC passes if a message passes SPF or DKIM alignment, only DKIM alignment remains